“General Magic” captures the legendary Apple offshoot that foresaw the mobile revolution

 “It was completely possible to achieve the majority of our vision, but in a staged fashion,” says founder Andy Hertzfeld toward the end of the film.

 But they were human beings.
-In the heat and excitement of the moment it must have been very hard to look around and analyze what was happening in the world outside the walls of the General Magic offices–to understand things like the mindsets of regular people, and the state of consumer tech in 1994.
+In the heat and excitement of the moment, it must have been very hard to look around and analyze what was happening in the world outside the walls of the General Magic offices–to understand things like the mindsets of regular people, and the state of consumer tech in 1994.
 Those things must have seemed colossally boring to the General Magic people, who were hurrying to the office each day (or waking up at the office) to work on, well, magic.

 The producers of General Magic did a wonderful job of capturing all this.
 One of the things that makes the documentary special is that there was a documentarian present with a camera rolling at the time all the craziness was going on.
 That footage, along with the current interviews with people like Porat, Fadell, and Hoffman, is what make the documentary sing.